alexya/envconfig/README.md

-# Configure vim and oh-my-zsh quickly on Linux or Mac OSX
+# Configure vim and oh-my-zsh on Linux or macOS

 ## Requirements
 * Vim and zsh should be installed firstly